Skip to main content

 Conditions of Assessment

-The evidence for this standard will be a student's original composition, which may be presented as a written text, a recording, or a live performance.
-Students will also submit accompanying written or verbal text as part of their evidence.
+The evidence for this standard will be the creation of an original section of a Te Ao Haka item by ākonga, consisting of a short segment of text, music, or choreography.
+It may be presented as a live performance, however, a recording must also be captured.
+Submissions must also include accompanying written or verbal text as part of their evidence.

-Teachers should ensure the rigour of the outcome is appropriate for Level 7 of the New Zealand Curriculum.
+Kaiako should ensure the rigour of the outcome is appropriate for Level 7 of the New Zealand Curriculum.

-Evidence may be presented through physical demonstration, or other formats, including:
+Evidence may be presented through physical demonstration or other formats, including:

 • written text